ekowabaka/clearice/docs/Parsing-Command-Line-Arguments.md

 Long options are preceeded with a double dash `--` and short options are preceeded with a single dash `-`.
 This means we can use `-s` for a short option and `--long-option` for a longer option.
 Options can have values assigned to them.
-A long option may take a value through an assignment like this `--long-option=value` and a short option may take a value through an assignment like this `-svalue`.
-Long options and a short options may be synonymous to each other so `-l` and `--long` may point to the same option.
+A long option may take a value through an assignment like this `--long-option=value` or this `--long-option value`, provided the specific option is configured to take values.
+A short option may also take a value through an assignment like this `-svalue` or this `-s value`, provided the specific option is configured to take values.
+Long options and a short options may be synonymous to each other; so `-l` and `--long` may resolve to the same option.

 It is worth noting that a group of short options may also be specified preceeded by a single dash.
 For example if `a`, `b` and `c` are all valid options which do not take values, passing `-abc` would be equivalent to passing `-a -b -c`.

-Arguments that are not preceeded by either a single dash or a double dash would be returned as stand alone arguments and the application may be required to deal with them.
+Arguments that are not preceeded by either a single dash or a double dash would be returned as stand alone arguments provided they do not follow options which accept values.
+In cases where stand alone arguments are not absorbed as values, ClearIce would return such arguments and the application would be required to deal with them.

 Command Groups
 --------------